-The MAXPOOLCONNECTIONS parameter specifies the maximum number of relational database connections that an Essbase application can hold in its pool.
+The MAXPOOLCONNECTIONS parameter specifies the maximum number of relational database connections that an OLAP application can hold in its pool.
+On AS/400, this is the maximum number of QSQSRVR jobs that are allowed to be kept in the connection pool for each application.

+MAXPOOLCONNECTIONS = maxnumber

-The format of this parameter is: MAXPOOL CONNECTIONS = maxnumber where maxnumber is the maximum number of connections each Essbase application can hold in its pool.
+where maxnumber is the maximum number of connections each Essbase application can hold in its pool.
 The default is 20.